CryptoOnion/doc/concepts/modules.md

 The inputs are retrieved from the parent `Editor` module.
 The aggregator is responsible for reacting on the changes made on the client (e.g. mapping them into a different format) and collecting them.
 It exposes the messages it holds.
 The implementation how the messages are displayed is left out.
-In this scenario the Editor is responsible for rerouting it.
-Therefore, we have a cyclic reference, because the `Logging` takes two inputs from the Editor while the `Editor` reads the `logMessages` on `Logging`.
+In this scenario the `Editor` is responsible for rerouting it.
+Therefore, we have a cyclic reference, because the `Logging` takes two inputs from the `Editor` while the `Editor` reads the `logMessages` on `Logging`.

-In the `Editor` the peer types needs to be adjusted and the logging module have to be added.
+In the `Editor` the peer types needs to be adjusted, and the logging module has to be added.
 The two variables `document` and `uiLog` were also added representing the current document and log messages that are taken from the `Logging` module and are displayed on the UI.